Quickback Docs

 Quickback provides pre-configured templates to get you started quickly.
 Each template combines a runtime, database, and auth provider into a working project.

 The fastest way to start is quickback start — an interactive picker that asks for a template + project name and scaffolds in the current directory if it's empty, otherwise creates a subfolder.
-Every template below can be reached either via start's picker (free tier) or scriptably via quickback create <template> <name>.
+The picker offers cloudflare, todos, blog, and blank; every template (including saas) is available scriptably via quickback create <template> <name>.

 # Interactive (recommended for first-time use)